This Fall, I’m excited to be joining Carnegie Mellon’s School of Computer Science as a Graduate Student studying Software Engineering!

 October 2016 - February 2018

 WolfBeacon comprised of a global team of passionate open source developers.
-We wanted to foster a culture of innovation by building the first Open Source Hackathon Organisation, Aggregation and Management platform.
+Our goal was to foster a culture of innovation by building the first Open Source, Non Profit Hackathon Management and Aggregation platform.

-I drove development, built core systems, setup distributed infrastructure and recuited contributors among other things.
+I drove development, built the platform API, setup infrastructure and recruited contributors among other things.
 There’s a lot you learn working with a co-founder and running an open source community like a startup, just with no funds!

 IIT Bombay - Research Intern